-Ensure the rotor has stopped spinning or is not blocked; failure to ensure this will cause irreparable damage to hydraulic components.

-Change rotor rotation via the button on Pro Pilot & Multi Pilot which have an electronic delay or via the rocker switch on the 2SV, which is fitted with a locking gate to prevent accidental reversal.
+- Ensure the rotor has stopped spinning or is not blocked; failure to ensure this will cause irreparable damage to hydraulic components. - Change rotor rotation via the button on the PRO PILOT 3SV or rocker switch on the 2SV, which is fitted with a locking gate to prevent accidental movement.